 Trump’s War on the Environment

 President Donald Trump is a radical climate-change denier and crusader for deregulation who is trying to gut the U.S. Environmental Protection Agency — an entity critical to protecting the health of all Americans.
-Trump selected as the Administrator of EPA Scott Pruitt, the Attorney General of Oklahoma, who has made a career of attacking EPA and lobbying for the oil and gas industry.
+Trump initially selected as the Administrator of EPA Scott Pruitt, the Attorney General of Oklahoma, who made a career of attacking EPA and lobbying for the oil and gas industry.